 “Oh.”
 Miss Hall-Bridges’ voice was small.
 “Sylvia…there’s…she’s…I can feel…do you think…?”
 Her voice trailed off and Dr Marks spoke over her, clearly away they might be overhead.

 “Let’s not worry about that now, shall we?
 The policeman is sending her down to Taunton to a postmortem.
 You go and take the tea-things into the drawing room.
 We’ll just cover her up.”

 About A. L. Lester

 Writer of queer, paranormal, historical, romantic suspense, mostly.
-Lives in the South West of England with Mr AL, two children, a badly behaved dachshund, a terrifying cat, some hens and the duckettes.
+Lives in the South West of England with Mr AL, two children, a terrifying cat, some hens and the duckettes.
 Likes gardening but doesn’t really have time or energy.
 Not musical.
 Doesn’t much like telly.
 Non-binary.
 Chronically disabled.
 Has tedious fits.